 I often tell my clients not to use automated plugins to publish new blog posts across social media because they will always get better engagement by personalizing their message for each platform.
 I still stick to that advice, but I also understand a reality that many face where they simply lack the time to do so.
-There’s also an argument, shared most publicly by Guy Kawasaki in posts like The Art of the Repeat Tweet, that repeated sharing of your posts in social media will increase social media engagement of your blog content.
+There’s also an argument, shared most publicly by Guy Kawasaki, that repeated sharing of your posts in social media will increase social media engagement of your blog content.
 So why not have the best of both worlds?
 Use this JetPack plugin to immediately post on your social profiles as soon as you publish so that you never miss posting them, and then follow up later in the day with personalized and optimized posting throughout social media?
 That’s what I’ve started to do!

 - Social Warfare

 This blog has used almost every social sharing plugin out there, but over the last two years we have standardized on what has become the gold standard for social sharing plugins: Social Warfare.
 This plugin provides all of the features you can ask for and has consistently been at the forefront of innovation in social sharing plugins by offering Twitter ReTweet counts as well as supporting separate images for Pinterest, Facebook, et. al. I highly recommend you don’t skimp out and spend a little money for the paid plugin.
 You won’t regret it!

 - Revive Old Post